Organisers call off Royal Edinburgh Military Tattoo for second year in a row

 “We have for months forensically monitored, assessed and sought to mitigate the constraints and uncertainties involved in mounting our show.

-"However, we now reluctantly conclude it would be irresponsible to press on and to risk the longer-term financial viability of our charity, without the ability to underwrite and to offset the potential, substantial economic losses associated with last-minute cancellation obliged by changes in public health policy.
+"However, we now reluctantly conclude it would be irresponsible to press on and risk our longer-term financial viability, without the ability to underwrite and to offset the potential, substantial economic losses associated with last-minute cancellation obliged by changes in public health policy.

 “This has been a very difficult decision.
 We appreciate it has far-reaching implications for our staff, performers, suppliers, and guests, but we must act responsibly and, in the best, long-term interests of all.